-UN Youth has a proud tradition of THIMUN delegations.
-New Zealand delegations have equipped themselves very well over the years.
+UN Youth has a proud tradition of sending delegations to THIMUN.
 Delegates are selected from the New Zealand Model United Nations, trained intensively (with a training weekend in December), and then unleashed upon the conference!

 Who can be a personal or school reference?